W.K. Kellogg Biological Station

 Full assignment description: Lab volunteers

 Help share a piece of local history with visitors from around the corner—and around the world!—by becoming a Kellogg Manor House docent.
 Training sessions will include learning about house construction and history, W.K.
-Kellogg’s life and work, and tips on how to lead an enjoyable tour.
+Kellogg’s life and work, and tips for leading an enjoyable tour.

 Policies and procedures